richardstartin/richardstartin.github.io/_posts/2019-12-29-review-of-2019-and-new-focus.md

 #### [Vectorised Byte Operations](/posts/vectorised-byte-operations)

-Whilst Graal is the the cool new thing in JIT compilers, there are developers plugging new optimisations into C2.
+Whilst Graal is the the cool new thing in JIT compilers, there are developers plugging new and powerful optimisations into C2.

 ![Graal vs C2](/assets/2019/12/graal-vs-c2.jpg)